Mesothelioma Survivor Stories

 After his treatments, Mike and his wife had a baby girl in 2016.
 Mike’s daughter motivated him to dedicate his life to advocating for more research funding to find a cure for mesothelioma.

-Mike ultimately lost his courageous battle with mesothelioma in 2020.
+Mike lost his courageous battle with mesothelioma in 2020.
 Today, he is remembered for his legacy of fierce advocacy for mesothelioma victims.

 Walter Twidwell